PDC World Darts Championship: Records

 Record TV audience outside UK: 3.10 million peak viewership and 2.19 million average viewership (2025 Final).
 The record was set during the German broadcast (Sport1) of the 2025 final between Michael van Gerwen and Luke Littler.

 Won both World Championships: Four players.
 Dennis Priestley was the first player to win both versions of the World Championship, winning the 1991 BDO Championship and the 1994 PDC Championship.
 Phil Taylor, John Part and Raymond van Barneveld have since matched the feat.

 Overseas World Champions: Three players.
 John Part was the first player from outside the UK to win the PDC World Championship with his 2003 title, followed by Raymond van Barneveld in 2007 and Michael van Gerwen in 2014.
 Part was also the first overseas player to win the BDO title, doing so in 1994.

 Youngest World Champion: Luke Littler was 17 years 11 months and 13 days when he won his first world title in 2025.

 Oldest World Champion: Phil Taylor was 52 years and 5 months old when he won his last world title in 2013.

+Oldest Player to win a match: Paul Lim was 71 years and 323 days when he won a match in 2026 event.

+Youngest Player to win a match: Luke Littler was 16 years and 333 days when he won a match in 2024 event.